Code-Institute-Submissions/ZoranZoroe-pp1-fitness-factory/README.md

     * Social links representing all main social sites, which will open in a new tab allowing users to return easy to our website.
 ![Footer](documentation/footer.jpg)
 * Training programs
-  * Trainign program page is divided into two parts:
+  * Training program page is divided into two parts:
     * First is the main image with the banner displaying header text as an introduction for training programme page.
     * Second is the information on our training programmes including text part including which exercises should be performed for each body part and youtube videos on how to perform each exercise.